intuit/isl/docs/quickstart.md

 ---
 title: Quick Start
 nav_order: 2
+description: "Get up and running with ISL in just 5 minutes!
+Learn how to add ISL to your project and transform JSON data with simple, intuitive syntax."
+excerpt: "Get up and running with ISL in just 5 minutes!
+Learn how to add ISL to your project and transform JSON data with simple, intuitive syntax."
 ---

 Get up and running with ISL Transform in just 5 minutes!

 ## What is ISL?

 ISL is a JSON-to-JSON transformation language that makes data transformations simple and intuitive.

-If it looks like JSON, it's JSON!
+⌨️ **If it looks like a JSON it's a valid ISL :)**

-## Step 1: Add ISL to Your Project (1 minute)
+## Step 1: Add ISL to Your Project

 ### Maven
 ```xml